-Refinancing your student loans is the process where a lender takes an initiative of replacing your existing student loans with a new one by repaying them with a newly furnished loan.
-This new loan will have a lower interest rate.
+Refinancing your student loans is the process where a lender takes the initiative of replacing your existing student loans with a new one by repaying them with a newly furnished loan.
+This new loan will have a lower rate of interest.
 This lowered interest rate will help you save money in the long run.

-Whether to refinance or not will depend on the rate you get after refinancing, and whether this rate got will help you in your repayment journey.
+To refinance or not will always depend on the interest rate you pay after refinancing, and if this rate obtained help you in your repayment journey.

-How soon should you go ahead for refinancing when you start repaying?
-And are you financially ready to go ahead with refinancing?
-You should choose to refinance when you get good credit and a stable income.
+How soon should you go ahead for refinancing?
+And are you financially ready to go ahead with it?
 Even after this refinancing might still not be a good idea, let’s find out.

 Table of contents

-- How soon can I refinance my student loans?
+- How soon can you refinance your student loans

 You can refinance both federal and private loans, even consolidated loans can be refinanced.
 The department of education does not provide a refinancing option, it is only done with the help of private lenders.

-When you refinance your federal student loans you will lose eligibility to certain federal benefits like loan forgiveness, discharge, etc. So it is important to know what you are getting into when you refinance your loans.
+When you refinance your federal student loans you will lose federal protection benefits like loan forgiveness, discharge, etc. So it is important to know where you are heading when you refinance your student loans.

-When you refinance your private student loans you won’t have to worry as much as, you will only have to check if you qualify for a lower rate.
-Private loans are not eligible for any governmental benefits.
+When you refinance your private student loans you won’t have to worry as much as, you will only have to check if you qualify for a lower interest rate.
+Private loans are not eligible for any governmental benefits anyways.

-In order to refinance your federal or student loans, the private lenders look at the following factors for consideration before refinancing:
+To refinance your federal or student loans, the lenders look at the following factors before refinancing

-Good credit - it’s been noted that a majority of lenders who have scores above 700 are usually preferred as it is a good indicator that you will be able to repay the loan.
+1 - Good credit - It’s been noted that a majority of lenders who have scores above 700 are usually preferred as it is a good indicator that you will be able to repay the loan.
 It is important to maintain a score above 600.
 In case you do have a bad credit score then you should apply with a co-signer who has a good credit score.

-On-time payments - maintaining a history of on-time payments is important as it is evidence that you have dealt well with debt in the past.
+2 - On-time payments - Maintaining a history of on-time payments is important as it is evidence that you have dealt well with debt in the past.
 This shows in your credit history increasing your creditworthiness.

-1) How much can I pay each month towards my loan repayment?
+1) How much to pay each month towards repayment?

-Use a student loan repayment calculator to try and understand how much you will have to shell out each month.
-Compare how much you will have to shell out before you refinance with how much you will have to shell out after you refinance.
+Use a student loan repayment calculator to try and understand how much you will have monthly payment can be.
+Compare and consider factors like losing federal protection benefits before you refinance.

 Based on the repayment amount you can decide on a repayment term.
 Here are your two options:

-2) Will I need federal loan repayment options in the future?
+2) Will you need the federal loan repayment options?

-When you refinance you replace your federal student loan, private loans or both with a single loan from a private lender.
-When you refinance you need to understand this action undertaken is irreversible and you will lose federal benefits.
+When you refinance you replace your federal student loan, private loans, or both with a single loan from a private lender.
+When you decide to refinance your student loan, bear in mind that this action is irreversible and you will lose federal benefits attached.

 Some of these benefits offered along with federal loans are: